Xbox Game Pass: Everything you need to know

 Xbox Game Pass has access to EA Play and Bethesda games.
 (Image credit: Microsoft)

 In terms of functionality, the four tiers of Xbox Game Pass are pretty straightforward.
-The Core and standard tiers for console simply offer access to a range of Xbox games, from the fantastic Halo Infinite and Forza Horizon 5 to older games like Skyrim and Destiny 2.
+The Core and standard tiers for console simply offer access to a range of Xbox games, from Halo Infinite and Forza Horizon 5 to older games like Skyrim and Destiny 2.
 And you get day-one access to any games from Xbox Game Studios.

 Xbox Game Pass PC is pretty much the same as the console version, only that it provides access to PC games.
 Given the multiplatform nature of a lot of modern games, this means PC subscribers will still be able to play Halo Infinite, but also get access to games that are PC-only, such as Death Stranding.
 If you’ve bought one of our best gaming laptops or best gaming PCs, then this is the Game Pass for you.
+However, keep in mind that not all Game Pass games for Xbox consoles are available on PC Game Pass.

 Xbox Game Pass Ultimate is so-called because it includes all of the above in one package.
 But there's more to it.
 As mentioned earlier, EA Play access is bundled in, meaning Ultimate subscribers can play the likes of Mass Effect Legendary Edition, the Dragon Age series, a mix of Battlefield games, as well as FIFA and The Sims.